 2- Face Cord

-This equates to a third of a cord of firewood in terms of measurement depth.
+This equates to a third of a firewood cord in measurement depth.

 A face cord can be recognized as a wood stack that is 4 ft high X 8 ft wide X 16 inches deep.

-A face cord is known by other names as well including a run, a rick, a furnace, or stove cord.
+A face cord is known by other names as well, including a run, a rick, a furnace, or a stove cord.

 3- Thrown Cord